AviatrixSystems/terraform-modules-copilot/copilot_build_azure/README.md

 - **os_disk_name**

   OS disk name of the copilot virtual machine.
-Default: "aviatrix-os-disk".
+By default, a random name will be generated.

 ### Outputs